Fami6Xx/FamiLib-MC/README.md

 - Updating lines that can be updated periodically in your plugin
 - Everything running ASYNC, so it doesn't cause lag to main thread

+### Procedurally generated trees
+- As of now (20.7.2022) the generator has only one type and is outdated (27.11.2021)
+- /createtree to use it

 ### Others
 - RayCast API